EgorBo/Toasts.Forms.Plugin/README.md

 A simple way of showing some notifications inside your Xamarin.Forms application.
 In windows phone world we call them "Toasts".

 #### Android
-Android implementation is based on https://github.com/keyboardsurfer/Crouton with several changes.
+Android implementation is based on https://github.com/keyboardsurfer/Crouton with several changes and ported to C# without bindings.

 ![Alt text](http://habrastorage.org/files/b72/3c4/362/b723c436271941309939da500f1e2abb.gif)